ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 #### Endorsed Values Triple {#sec-comid-triple-endval}

-An Endorsed Values triple declares additional claims that are valid when a Target Environment has been verified against reference measurements.
-For Endorsed Value Claims, the subject is either a Target or Attesting Environment, the object contains claims, and the predicate defines semantics for how the object relates to the subject.
+An Endorsed Values triple declares additional properties that are valid when a Target Environment has been verified against reference measurements.
+For Endorsed Value Properties, the subject is either a Target or Attesting Environment, the object contains properties, and the predicate defines semantics for how the object relates to the subject.

 ~~~ cddl